awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 Before creating an EC2 Fleet, Example Corp verifies that it has an IAM role with the required permissions\.
 For more information, see [EC2 Fleet prerequisites](manage-ec2-fleet.md#ec2-fleet-prerequisites)\.

+### Creating a launch template<a name="ec2-fleet-instance-weighting-create-launch-template"></a>

+Next, Example Corp creates a launch template\.
+The launch template ID is used in the following step\.
+For more information, see [Creating a launch template](ec2-launch-templates.md#create-launch-template)\.

 ### Creating the EC2 Fleet<a name="ec2-fleet-instance-weighting-walkthrough-request"></a>

 Example Corp creates a file, `config.json`, with the following configuration for its EC2 Fleet\.
+In the following example, replace the resource identifiers with your own resource identifiers\.

 ```
 {